Almost every bride has the dream to wear Sabyasachi’s outfit!

 Image source: Sabyasachi

 In an interview with Border&Fall, Sabyasachi said “Whether it is film making, architecture, music or food, incorporating a little bit of local flavour in one’s roots is important for global growth.
 And that is why craft is going to be so important.”

 3. Leave your ego at the door

 The budding fashion designers who aspire to become a renowned one someday, must prepare themselves to work harder, without any break.
 In an interview, Sabyasachi said that fashion designers can’t afford to take breaks in the initial phase of their career.

 Plus, the most important thing during the initial phase is to leave the ego at the door, be open to learning, accepting new challenges, and everything that comes along the way.

 Sabyasachi defines his creations and collections as “an international styling with an Indian soul”.
 He keeps himself updated with the latest trends in the fashion industry, but always focuses on keeping the traditional fashion alive.

 He chooses to use fabrics, textures, style fusions, and patch-work that are not very common.
-He mixes them with vibrant colors to add a bit of fashion that is related to ancient and medieval ages.
+He mixes them with vibrant colours to add a bit of fashion that is related to ancient and medieval ages.

 5. Dream higher, but be a realist

-Of course, every fashion designer has his/her dreams which they want to fulfill someday.
+Of course, every fashion designer has his/her dreams which they want to fulfil someday.
 Sabyasachi says that every designer must go with his/her dreams, but they also need to be a realist.
 It’s because they will also have to sell their designs and work.